Budget Trip to Chicago: 8 Tips for a Money-Saving Vacation

 Save on a Hotel with Tripster Chicago

 As with most city vacations, a convenient hotel can cost quite a bit.
 You pay for premium amenities, a prime location, and other extraneous fees.
-However, if you’re looking to stay within budget, book your hotel through Tripster Chicago.
+However, if you’re looking to visit Chicago on a budget, book your hotel through Tripster.
 You’ll find the right hotel for your travels at a great discount, too.

 Travel in the Off Season